ZJZAC/GenderCARE-ccs24/README.md

    - Point `--input_prompts` to your new prompt files
    - Modify `--model_name_or_path_baseline` to use your own model

-3. Analyze the generated bias-pair ratio, toxicity and regard scores to quantify gender bias in your new dataset.
+3. Analyze the generated bias-pair ratio, toxicity, and regard scores to quantify gender bias in your new dataset.

 **To apply our debiasing strategy on a new model:**